 What a blissful, joy-filled time pregnancy is in a woman’s life, right?
 For some, perhaps.
 For me?
 It was nerve-wracking, hand-wringing, symptom-googling agony.
 Don’t get me wrong—I was so thrilled to be pregnant.
 I happy-cried every time I thought about our little baby.
 But I also sad-cried every time I let my anxiety overrule what should have been some of the best days of my life.

-My pregnancy anxiety was on high-alert:
+My pregnancy anxiety was on high alert:

 The “what ifs” dominate my mind:

 What if she’s sick in a way that doesn’t have symptoms?
-What if this cough is RSV?
+Is this cough RSV (Respiratory Syncytial Virus)?
 What if she has a food allergy to this new thing I’ve introduced?
 I’m the mom hovering over her as she sleeps, placing a palm on her tiny chest as it rises and falls because I’m constantly thinking about SIDS.
-She’s not allowed a blanket, and sleeps in a bare bassinet in our room.
+She’s not allowed a blanket and sleeps in an empty bassinet in our room.
 A run-of-the-mill diaper rash had me thrown over the side of my bed, Disney Princess style, convinced I was messing everything up.

 I’m good friends with Dr. Google and her real-life doctor: they know my number when it pops up at their office by now, and we’re on a first-name basis with the after-hours nurse.
 I’ve only called about weird gas twice—something my dad had joked I would do.
 The anxiety of the “what-ifs” consumes me.
 And though I find myself relaxing with each passing day, I’m still gripping her with wide eyes and my phone ready to call on either doctor whom I pester so frequently.

 Postpartum anxiety is common but goes undiagnosed more often than not, primarily due to the stigma attached to our society’s mental health issues.